 Note: The above command code will turn the file’s attribute into a system attribute after removing its read-only feature.
 In some cases, you may not even access the files that have the system attributes.
 Hence, you must try this command-

 In case, you have recently updated your Windows 10 to newer builds, try to change the permissions of a particular drive that contains these files.
 Doing this may fix this issue.
 Here are the steps to follow-

 - At first, make a right-click on the drive which contains read-only files/ folders.

 - Thereafter, choose the Properties option from the context menu.

 - Succeeding after, hit the Advanced button then select Change permissions.

-- Here, highlight your user and press on Edit option.
+- Here, highlight your user and press on the Edit option.

-- Again select this folder, subfolders, and files that lie within using drop-down menu.
+- Again select this folder, sub-folders, and files that lie within using the drop-down menu.

 Under basic permissions, tick against checkbox Full Control then hit OK.

 If you do have multiple accounts on your System, you have to enable inheritance for each user account.
 Here’s how to proceed-